What's Bugging Your Trees?

 September through November – Fall fertilization for trees and shrubs that weren’t fertilized in spring

-November – Anti-desiccant for broad leaf evergreens
+November – Anti-desiccant spray for broadleaf evergreens

 Providing Diagnosis & Treatment of Tree Pests and Disease Problems in: Auburn • Aurora • Bainbridge • Beachwood • Bedford • Bedford Heights • Bentleyville • Bratenahl • Burton • Chagrin Falls • Chardon • Chester • Chesterland • Cleveland • Cleveland Heights • Euclid • Gates Mills • Highland Heights • Highland Hills • Hiram • Hunting Valley • Huntsburg • Kirtland • Lyndhurst • Mantua • Mayfield Heights • Mayfield Village • Mentor • Middlefield • Moreland Hills • Newbury • Novelty • Orange • Orange Village • Pepper Pike • Richmond • Richmond Heights • Russell • Shaker Heights • Solon • South Euclid • South Russell • Twinsburg • University Heights • Walton Hills • Warrensville Heights • Wickliffe • Willoughby • Woodmere